 4 Effective Conflict Resolution Strategies in the Classroom

-The report indicates that the largest number of conflicts that result in violence start as relatively minor incidences.
-Things like using another youth’s property without permission or unprovoked contact can cause this major conflict.
-This indicates that few initial contacts were predatory, but the conflict escalated rapidly.
+Actions like a student using another student’s property without permission or unprovoked contact, for example, can actually lead to major conflict.
+This indicates that few initial contacts are predatory, but conflict escalates rapidly.

 Their report also followed with the fact that most incidents occurred at home or at school, and the majority occurred between individuals who knew each other.